-> Prof. Grant Fullarton is also able to offer his patients suffering from chronic gastro-oesophageal reflux disease (GORD) the LINX™ reflux management system, designed to stop reflux at its source.
+For patients suffering from chronic gastro-oesophageal reflux disease (GORD), Professor Fullarton offers the LINX™ reflux management system, designed to stop reflux at its source.

 The main group of patients suitable for the LINX™ procedure are those with mild to moderate reflux disease.
 Mild cases often have symptoms of heartburn, chest pain and/or regurgitation which can be well controlled on standard medication, however being a chronic condition this needs to be taken regularly for long periods, often indefinitely.
 Moderate cases have more significant symptoms often with night-time reflux and/or atypical symptoms such as throat discomfort, asthma or cough with only partial control with full dose medications.